Best Of – Volume I (Van Halen album)

 Best Of – Volume I is the first greatest hits album by American hard rock band Van Halen, released on October 22, 1996.

 The album does not contain any songs from the band's 1982 album Diver Down.
 Best Of – Volume I also features "Humans Being", the band's contribution to the Twister soundtrack.
 The two newly recorded songs, "Can't Get This Stuff No More" and "Me Wise Magic", at the end of the album are with original lead vocalist David Lee Roth.
 These two songs were released as singles to promote this compilation.
-They are also the last songs recorded by the original Van Halen lineup of Eddie Van Halen, Alex Van Halen, Roth and Michael Anthony.
-The Van Halen brothers would not record again with Roth until the album A Different Kind of Truth, released in 2012.
+They are also the last songs recorded and released by the original Van Halen lineup of Eddie Van Halen, Alex Van Halen, Roth and Michael Anthony.
+Some demos recorded by the original lineup in 2000 would later be re-recorded by the Van Halen brothers, Wolfgang Van Halen, and Roth for A Different Kind of Truth, released in 2012.
 Anthony did not play with Van Halen again following the band's 2004 tour.
+He was replaced by Eddie's son Wolfgang.

 Initial pressings of the album contained an alternate edit of "Runnin' with the Devil" where the verses, chorus and solos were arranged in a different order than that of the original album version.
 It was reported that this was accidental and subsequent pressings have replaced this version with the one found on Van Halen.
-However, some radio stations still play this erroneous version of the song.
+This edit was also used for the soundtrack to the 1999 film Detroit Rock City.
+As of 2025, it was still the version found on streaming platforms for the soundtrack.